 Any student, who feels that the grading was unfair, must promptly discuss the matter with the course instructor.
-If the student and the instructor are unable to arrive at a solution, the student can submit a "Grade Appeal" through Students' Request Handler that can be accessed from his DU SIS account up to the first one week of the beginning of classes of the following semester.
+If the student and the instructor are unable to arrive at a solution, the student can submit an online "Grade Appeal" petition available on the DU Website up to one week from the end of the final exams period.

-The Department Chairperson investigates the student's arguments and may request the College Council to review the instructor's evaluation of the student.
-If the grade is due for change, an approved electronic change-of-grade form should be sent to DAR by the college/FP (see 9.5).
+The Department Chairperson of the concerned course investigates the student's arguments and may request the College Council to review the instructor's evaluation of the student.
+If the grade is due for change, an approved electronic change-of-grade form should be sent to DARSA by the college/FP (see 9.5).